Doom, Doom II, "Doom"note Images taken from Doom Wiki user Fraggle

 Mythology Gag: As noted under Bizarrchitecture above, at one point Fly and Arlene comment on a computer bank shaped in the form of a Nazi swastika.
 This was present in early versions of the original game as a reference to Wolfenstein 3D.

-The Neidermeyer: Hidalgo starts this when when introduced to Fly and Arlene.
+Hidalgo invokes this when when introduced to Fly and Arlene.
 He instructs them that he's not going to fraternize with them, demands proper uniform maintenance, and tells Fly that almost saving the world nearly makes up for punching his last CO.
 Fly's natural dislike of officers, their experience with Lt.
 Weems, and the high stakes of the mission lead Arlene to suggest killing Hidalgo if he's a liability.

 Nice Job Breaking It, Hero: Fly and Arlene decide to report to their CO after arriving in Salt Lake City.
 They trick the guards to let them use the radio and tell their story.
 Then they're arrested as traitors to the species because the entire US government surrendered to the aliens.
 If the enemy didn't already know that Salt Lake City was a resistance bastion, the pair are prime targets after they defeated the Deimos wing of the invasion.
 The attack comes in two hours and is predominately human forces.